 A New Mass Timber Office Building in Nashville

 A classy, five-story mass timber office building has come to Nashville’s Music Row.
-1030 Music Row, which also has 4 underground parking levels, will be Panattoni’s third office building on Music Row.
+The project is Panattoni’s third office building on Music Row.
 It is designed specifically to target the creative office market in our post-COVID environment, with easily accessible floors and modern HVAC and access systems.

 StructureCraft is pleased to be involved as Structural Engineer and Builder for the mass timber and steel superstructure, working alongside Turner Construction and Tuck Hinton Architecture to bring this project to downtown Nashville.